-In addition to listing priority habitats (see Section 3c) the UK BAP also identifies species of priority for conservation in the UK.
-There are 1,149 BAP species; locations where BAP species have been recorded in Epsom & Ewell are identified on Map 6.
-BAP species are likely to be found both within and outside of designated sites, many BAP species will be associated with BAP habitats, but not exclusively so.
+In addition to listing priority habitats (see Section 3c) Section 41 of the NERC Act statutorily protects identified species of principle importance (SPI) in the UK as per the former UK BAP.
+There are ?
+SPI and locations where SPI have been recorded in Epsom & Ewell are identified on Map 6.
+SPI are likely to be found both within and outside of designated sites, many SPI will be associated with habitats of principal importance but not exclusively so.

-BAP species include rare and declining species of mammals, birds, reptiles, amphibians, fish, plants, mosses, lichens and liverworts.
+SPI include rare and declining species of mammals, birds, reptiles, amphibians, fish, plants, mosses, lichens and liverworts.

-Inclusion on the list of BAP species does not imply legal protection although some BAP species are also protected under law (see Section 2b).
-The BAP species list has informed the identification, under Section 41 of the NERC Act, of species of principle importance for the conservation of biodiversity in England, which are protected by planning policy (see right).
+Inclusion on the SPI list does not imply legal protection although some SPI are also protected under law (see Section 2b).
+The SPI list is found, under Section 41 of the NERC Act, of species of principle importance for the conservation of biodiversity in England.

-BAP Species in Epsom & Ewell
+Species of principal importance in Epsom & Ewell

-A full list of BAP species occurring in Epsom & Ewell can be found in Appendix II; examples of BAP species that could be protected or enhanced through the planning system in Epsom & Ewell include:
+A full list of SPI occurring in Epsom & Ewell can be found in Appendix II.
+Below are two examples of SPI that could be protected or enhanced through the planning system in Epsom & Ewell:

 - ▶ Stag Beetle: Britain's largest native beetle.
 This species is rare in the UK; its distribution is restricted largely to localities in southern eastern Britain.
 Formerly much more widespread their decline is closely linked to the loss of native woodland and decaying timber.
 They are known to be present in Epsom & Ewell and have been chosen as the 'Totemic' species in the biodiversity action plan as their presence indicates the existence of woodland and decaying timber which is a vital habitat for many other species.
-Planning applications should avoid where possible the complete removal of tree stumps and encourage wood from any tree removal to be kept on site in the form of habitat piles. - ▶ Farmland birds, including skylark, linnet, yellowhammer, reed-bunting, tree sparrow, bullfinch, starling, song thrush and turtle dove, have shown dramatic declines within the last 30 years.
+Planning applications should avoid where possible the complete removal of tree stumps and encourage wood from any tree removal to be kept on site in the form of habitat piles. - ▶ Farmland birds, including skylark, linnet, yellowhammer, reedbunting, tree sparrow, bullfinch, starling, song thrush and turtle dove, have shown dramatic declines within the last 30 years.
 All individual birds are protected under the Wildlife and Countryside Act 1981, however, opportunities should be taken to maintain and enhance the populations of these farmland birds wherever possible.
 Development could impact on these species by direct loss of habitat, but also through increased recreational disturbance, especially associated with residential developments.
 Species such as tree sparrow can benefit from the provision of suitable nest sites.
 Development should avoid habitat fragmentation and impacts on the hydrology of these areas.
 Opportunities should be taken to improve and extend suitable habitat; this may be combined with areas needed to provide flood protection.

-Natural Environment and Rural Communities Act 2006, Section 41 lists species of principle importance for the conservation of biodiversity in England (this replaces the list under Section 74 of the CRoW Act 2000)
+Section 41 of the NERC Act 2006 lists species of principle importance for the conservation of biodiversity in England.